-Household Chemical Emergency: Get out of residence immediately if there is any danger of fire or explosion.
+Household Chemical Emergency: Get out of your residence immediately if there is any danger of fire or explosion.
 Once you are safe, call the fire department from outside of the home.
 Stay upwind and away from residence.

-Chemical Poisoning: Call 9-1-1 if someone has been exposed or ingested household chemical.
-Bring any additional containers of the substance in order to provide required information.

-Toxic Poisoning: Get medical assistance if you have any difficulty breathing, irritation of the eyes, skin, throat, or respiratory tract; changes in skin color; headache or blurred vision; dizziness, clumsiness or lack of coordination; cramps or diarrhea.
+Chemical Poisoning: Call 9-1-1 if someone has been exposed to, or ingested a household chemical.
+Bring any additional containers of the substance to the hospital in order to provide required information.
+Toxic Poisoning: Get medical assistance if you have any difficulty breathing, irritation of the eyes, skin, throat, or respiratory tract; changes in skin color; headache or blurred vision; dizziness, clumsiness or lack of coordination; cramps, or diarrhea.